Optimal Reinsurance under Endogenous Default and Background Risk: Introduction

-In Section \ref{sec:main}, the buyer is allowed to choose contracts in the form of $I := I (X, S)$; i.e., the indemnity $I$ can be a function of both the buyer's loss $X$ and the seller's background risk (random reserve) $S$.
-We follow a two-step approach to obtain the buyer's \emph{globally} optimal contract $I^*$.
-In the first step, we fix the contract premium at a given level $a$ (restricting to $\{I : \pi(I) = a \}$) and obtain the \emph{locally} optimal contract $I_a^*$ (see Theorem \ref{thm:step_one}).
+In Section \ref{sec:main}, the insurer is allowed to choose contracts in the form of $I := I (x, s)$; i.e., the indemnity $I$ can be a function of both the insurer's loss size $x$ and the reinsurer's background risk (random reserve) level $s$.
+We follow a two-step approach to obtain the insurer's \emph{globally} optimal contract $I^*$.
+In the first step, we fix the contract premium at a given level $a$ and obtain the \emph{locally} optimal contract $I_a^*$ (see Theorem \ref{thm:step_one}).
 In the second step, we optimize over all feasible $a$ and identify the optimal premium level $a^*$.
 The globally optimal contract is then given by $I^* = I^*_{a^*}$ (see Theorem \ref{thm:1_ass}).
-We obtain $I^*$ in a semiclosed form and show that it is a single deductible insurance with policy limit; in addition, the seller will never default under contract $I^*$.
-These results (in Theorem \ref{thm:1_ass}) are obtained over the \emph{largest} possible set of admissible indemnities (see Remark \ref{rem:ind}) and require only mild conditions on $X$ and $S$ (Assumption \ref{ass}); to the best of our knowledge, they are new to the optimal insurance literature.
+We obtain $I^*$ in a semiclosed form and show that it is a single deductible reinsurance with a policy limit; in addition, the reinsurer will never default under contract $I^*$.
+These results are obtained over the \emph{largest} possible set of admissible indemnities (see Remark \ref{rem:ind}) and require only mild conditions on $X$ and $S$ (Assumption \ref{ass}); to the best of our knowledge, they are new to the optimal reinsurance literature.
 We also derive \emph{analytical} results on the comparative statics of the optimal contract, including its deductible, policy limit, and premium (see Proposition \ref{prop:a_p}), while the existing literature obtains limited results, mostly relying on numerical analysis.
-In particular, we show that the optimal deductible decreases with respect to the seller's reserve and the buyer's risk aversion, but increases with respect to the buyer's initial wealth.
+In particular, we show that the optimal deductible decreases with respect to the reinsurer's reserve and the insurer's risk aversion, but increases with respect to the insurer's initial wealth.